sympy/sympy/doc/src/modules/combinatorics/fp_groups.rst

 The Construction of Finitely Presented Groups
 ---------------------------------------------

-Finitely presented groups are construced by factoring a free group by a set of relators.
+Finitely presented groups are constructed by factoring a free group by a set of relators.
 The set of relators is taken in as a list of words in generators of free group in SymPy, using a list provides ordering to the relators.
 If the list of relators is empty, the associated free group is